GiannisHaralabopoulos/BRATS2020Pipeline/README.md

 | TF32 | Enabled |
 | `torch.compile` | Disabled by default |

-The selected checkpoint is the epoch with the best validation mean Dice.
+The checkpoint with the highest validation mean Dice is retained for final evaluation.

 ## Automatic batch-size tuning

 Automatic batch-size tuning is enabled by default.
-It performs real forward, backward, and optimiser probes and selects the largest stable physical batch that satisfies the configured CUDA memory policy.
+The tuner performs forward, backward, and optimiser probes and selects the largest stable physical batch satisfying the configured CUDA memory policy.

-Important defaults:
+Important defaults include:

 ```text
 Target VRAM fraction: 0.85